marcelrienks/Prosperity/docs/product-requirements-document.md

 - If Google Finance API fails for a specific stock:
   - Display error icon next to that stock's price
   - Show tooltip: "Unable to fetch price for [TICKER]"
+  - Do NOT update that stock's price (keep previous value if exists)
+  - Continue updating other stocks
+- If API completely unavailable:
+  - Display global error message: "Unable to refresh prices.
+Please try again later."
+  - Keep all previous prices

+**No Price Caching:**
+- Prices are queried in real-time on each refresh
+- No caching mechanism implemented
+- Every refresh is a fresh API call to Google Finance

+**Acceptance Criteria:**
+- [ ] Refresh button accessible and functional
+- [ ] Loading indicator displays during fetch
+- [ ] All stock prices update successfully
+- [ ] Current values and P/L recalculated
+- [ ] Timestamp updates after refresh
+- [ ] Error handling graceful for API failures
+- [ ] Partial failures don't block other price updates
+- [ ] No caching - always fresh data
   - Do NOT update that stock's price (keep previous value)
   - Continue updating other stocks
 - If API completely unavailable: